-Currently, the Board is made up of seven (7) members and five (5) of them are Independent Non-Executive Directors.
-The composition of the new Board which was appointed on 25 July 2019 is as disclosed in the Corporate Information section of this AR 2018.
+Currently, the Board is made up of seven (7) members and four (4) of them are Independent Non-Executive Directors.
+There is no CEO.

 The roles of the Non-Executive Chairman and Executive Director of the Group are distinct and separate with individual responsibilities.
-Each of them has clearly defined duties and authority thus ensuring balance of power and greater capacity for independent decisionmaking.
+Each of them has clearly defined duties and authority thus ensuring balance of power and greater capacity for independent decision-making.